ADA 35

 Developmental Playgroup

-This drop-in inclusive playgroup is for children who receive or are considering therapy services, age birth-5.
+An inclusive drop-in playgroup for children age 0-5 who receive or whose families are considering therapy services.
 Children play while families meet and find support.
+Siblings are welcome.

 Learn More